Uberspace/lab/source/guide_icecast2.rst

   [isabell@stardust ~/tmp]$ make
   [isabell@stardust ~/tmp]$ make install

-If there were not errors, you can safely remove the installation directory and archive:
+If there were no errors, you can safely remove the installation directory and archive:

 .. code-block:: console